aadedayo/COSC-2336/README.md

   * File Name - Implementation.java

   This class implement insert, delete, and display methods for an ordered linked list.
 It also implement the main method to test the program.

+  # Project Name - Stack Implementation
+  The purpose of this program is to convert an infix expression to a postfix expression using stack implementation
+  * File Name - InfixandPrefixexpression.java

+  This class consist of code implementation to convert an infix expression to a postfix expression using a stack to implement.
+It also consist of the main method to test the project.